patternfly/angular-patternfly/README.md

 Note:

-1. Add Angular and Angular-PatternFly as a dependencies for your project and you'll receive all the libraries you'll need:
+1. Add Angular and Angular-PatternFly as dependencies for your project and you'll receive all the libraries you'll need:

         $ bower install angular --save
         $ bower install angular-patternfly --save

-2. Add the follwing CSS include to your HTML file(s):
+2. Add the following CSS include to your HTML file(s):

         <!-- Angular-PatternFly Styles -->
         <link rel="stylesheet" href="bower_components/angular-patternfly/dist/styles/angular-patternfly.min.css" />